Dangerous Mistakes Often Made in Hospitals and How to Protect Yourself

 Call with Questions

 At Nelson MacNeil Rayfield, we appreciate the importance of quality hospitals in our communities.
-However, we also believe that those who negligently harm others, including hospitals, doctors, and nurses, must be held accountable for their actions to ensure that society remains as safe as possible.
+However, when a hospital makes a mistake due to negligence, those responsible must be held accountable for their actions to ensure that society remains as safe as possible.

 If you have questions about a mistake made by a hospital or medical care provider, please feel free to call us - we will be happy to answer them.